seymonegugneja/tiffs-programming-tips/README.md

-# tiffs-programming-tips
+# Tiff's Programming Tips
-Just some helpful tips for surviving ECU CS.
+Just some helpful tips for surviving ECU CS✨

+## Index
+1. Using the Terminal